vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

    - The sending server reads the policy file and checks the mode (`enforce`, `testing`, or `none`).
    - If the mode is `enforce`, the sending server must use TLS and verify the certificate of the receiving server.

+3. **TLS Reporting (TLSRPT)**
+   - If the sending mail server encounters issues delivering an email, it can use the receiving server’s `TLSRPT` record to report the problem or confirm that the TLS session was successfully established.

 ![IMAGE](/images/mta-sts-explained/mta-sts-tlsrpt-visual.png)

 ## MTA-STS benefits: